pawan971/terraform-aws-static-website/README.md

 ```
 terraform apply
 ```
-OR using specific variables for the bucket
+    OR use specific variables for bucketname
 ```
-terraform apply apply -auto-approve -var="bucket_name=desiredbucketname01234a"
+terraform apply -auto-approve -var="bucket_name=desiredbucketname01234a"
 ```
 6. After successful application, Terraform will output the website URL.